Skip to main content

 Client-side caching

 To enhance performance, the Archil client aggressively caches data and directory information from the server.
 Therefore, not all reads will result in a request to the server — where data is strongly consistent.
 This can result in delays of seconds before new files or changes to existing files are reflected in a second disk client.
 The client-side cache configuration is adjustable using the archil set-cache-expiry command.
 Read more about the command here.
+You can also force a client to drop its cached entries and re-read from the server with archil invalidate-cache.

 Eventual synchronization consistency